vitalsong/dsplib/README.md

 ![testing](https://github.com/vitalsong/dsplib/actions/workflows/linux.yml/badge.svg)
 ![testing](https://github.com/vitalsong/dsplib/actions/workflows/windows.yml/badge.svg)

-C++ DSP library for MATLAB similar programming.
+A C++ DSP library with MATLAB-like syntax for readable and safe signal processing.

 This is a library for those who hate this kind of code: